 Zoe Hunton is an attorney who works with social-purpose and mission-driven organizations in California.
 Her firm, Hunton Law, advises nonprofit organizations, charitable foundations, and social purpose businesses on corporate legal matters and social impact strategy.
 Zoe began her career in the nonprofit sector in Boston and Providence and held positions as a Researcher at an education policy organization, Manager of Consulting Services at a nonprofit advisory firm, and Program Director of a newly established community development organization.
 She has provided strategic support to nonprofit organizations and social enterprises, served as Legislative Extern for California Senator Fran Pavley, and taught social entrepreneurship law at the Presidio Graduate School in San Francisco.
 Prior to establishing her own law firm in 2011, she practiced estate planning and business law at the Menlo Park law firm of Jorgenson, Siegel, McClure & Flegel, LLP.
 Zoe received a B.A. degree in Anthropology from Brown University and a J.D. degree from U.C.
 Davis with a Certificate in Public Service.

-Connie Lee, CFA, is a Vice President / Consultant at Callan Associates, an employee-owned investment consulting firm advising on more than $2 trillion in assets.
-Connie works with a variety of fund sponsor client types including foundations, defined benefit plans, defined contribution plans, and insurance companies.
-Her primary responsibilities include strategic planning and implementation, investment manager review, performance evaluation, and continuing education.
+Connie Lee, CFA, CAIA, is a Senior Vice President and Investment Consultant at Callan LLC, an employee-owned investment consulting firm advising on more than $2 trillion in assets.
+Connie works primarily with retirement plans as well as nonprofits on strategic planning and implementation, investment manager review, performance evaluation, and continuing education.
 Connie received a BA in Applied Mathematics from the University of California, Berkeley.
-She has earned the right to use the Chartered Financial Analyst designation and is a member of the CFA Institute and the CFA Society of San Francisco.
+She is a holder of the right to use the Chartered Financial Analyst® designation and has earned the right to use the Chartered Alternative Investment Analyst designation.
+Connie is a member of the CFA Institute and the CFA Society of San Francisco.

 Chris McCrum has worked in a range of industries and roles.
 His experience includes Chief Operating Officer at the Gordon and Betty Moore Foundation and had the same role at the Skoll Global Threats Fund.
 He also has served as Chief Administrative Officer and Head of HR at Barclays Global Investors, CFO at iAsiaWorks, and EVP Finance at Bank of America.
 He started his career in public accounting at PWC and KPMG.
 His diverse experience has provided him with deep skills and expertise in strategic and operational planning, leadership and organizational development, human resources strategy and nonprofit governance and leadership.
 He is a UK Chartered Accountant and has a B.A. degree in Accounting from Exeter University in England.